bootdotdev/blog/content/education/why-boot-dev-is-not-free.md

 ## So what is Boot.dev's current business model anyways?

-I don't think I've gotten this right yet, but at the moment we have a simple way to fund ongoing development: our "patron plan".
+I don't think I've gotten this right yet, but at the moment we have a simple way to fund ongoing development: our "membership".

 Signing up, reading *all* the content, and even playing in the code sandbox is **free for everyone**.
-However, after the first few chapters of any individual course, if you want to continue to "pass off" assignments, and get your answers checked for correctness you need to [become a patron](https://boot.dev/pricing).
+However, after the first few chapters of any individual course, if you want to continue to "pass off" assignments, and get your answers checked for correctness you need to [become a member](https://boot.dev/pricing).
 There are 3 pricing options:

-* A monthly plan of `~$29/mo`
+* A monthly plan of `$34 / mo`
-* A yearly plan of `~$192/yr`
+* A semiannual plan of `$156 / 6 months`
-* A lifetime plan which is a one-time payment of `$500`
+* A yearly plan of `$288 / yr`

-Obviously I play with pricing a lot, so if you're reading this in the future it may have changed, but that's what it is today.
-In a nutshell, you pay a subscription for access to all the features.
+A membership subscription sill get you access to all the features and content.

 ## Charging the learners isn't the only way to monetize the platform